firstCodeOutlaw/jetstream-take-home/README.md

   |--------------------------------------|--------------------------------------|-------------|-------------------------|
   | Average Product Ratings              | http://localhost/api/product/rating/1 | GET         | `{ "total": 3000 }`       |
   | Total Product Sales in the Last Hour | http://localhost/api/product/sale/3  | GET         | `{ "average_rating": 4 }` |
+- There are a few feature tests in /tests/Feature/.
+You may open a terminal and run `./vendor/bin/sail php artisan test` to run the tests.

 ## License